tutkowskim/TaskTracker/README.md

 1. `.github` - Github actions used to build, test, and deploy the application.
 1. `backend` - Azure functions that provide the api calls for the static website.
 1. `backend-mock` - A implementation of the backend, which mocks out the authentication and api calls so that we don't need to access Azure services.
-1. `frontend-angular` - The frontend application written in Angular.
 1. `frontend-react` - The frontend application written in React.

 ## Quick Start